CalderJohnson/discord-nuke-bot/README.md

 !nuke: all of the above

 I do not condone this use of this bot to damage peoples servers!
-Educational purposes only.
+Educational and pentesting purposes only.

 NOTES: Use on a VPN or you may be IP banned.
 Also, remember to enable special intents when you create your bots client in the developer portal.